I just finished re-reading the book Who Stole the American Dream by Burke Hedges.

 He also provides plenty of real world success stories of people who have achieved financial independence via network marketing.

 One of the most enlightening things about his book is the “common misconceptions” of network marketing.
 He reviews why many people are misinformed about our industry, and why so many traditional businesses hate MLM.

 Here are some of my favorite Burke Hedges quotes from the book.
 Each quote is in bold and italics.
 After each quote I will share my own two cents on it.
 They are listed in no particular order.

 # 1 Did you know that 90 percent of all small businesses fail in their first year… and 80 percent of the survivors close their doors in the next five?

 Most businesses have high failure rates.
 The beauty of network marketing is that there is very little financial risk involved.
-You can get started for a few hundred dollars (or less) and your monthly overhead is around $100 per month (autoship).
-Most busineses are more expensive to start, maintain and grow.
-In additiion, you can start your business part-time while you keep your day job.
+You can get started for a few hundred dollars (or less) and your monthly overhead is around $100 per month (auto-ship).
+Most businesses are more expensive to start, maintain and grow.
+In addition, you can start your network marketing business part-time while you keep your day job.

 # 2 What good is having anything if you have to give up everything else to get it?